richmahn/en_tn/luk/11/intro.md

 #### Structure and formatting ####

 Some translations prefer to set apart poems or special prayers.
 The ULB and many other English translations indent the lines of 11:2-4, which is a special prayer, commonly called the "Lord's Prayer."
-This prayer in Matthew 6 also has the phrase, "but deliver us from the evil one."
+This prayer in Matthew 6 has the additional phrase "but deliver us from the evil one."

 #### Special concepts in this chapter ####